 A shared IP means your emails are sending from the same IP address with several other organizations.
 When you're not sending on a dedicated IP you’ll be sending from a shared IP.
-Shared IP's offer benefits to certain types of senders.
+Shared IPs offer benefits to certain types of senders.

 Most ESPs do not charge service fees for sending on a shared IP.
 This is a huge advantage for small companies with low-volume lists or perhaps non-profits where additional email marketing costs may not be possible yet.

 Ultimately on a shared IP you are sharing your sender reputation with everyone else you are sending with which could interfere with inbox delivery.
-But for the right type of sender and a thoughtful ESP (such as WordFly!) it is mostly an advantage.
+But for the right type of sender and a thoughtful ESP (such as WordFly), it is mostly an advantage.

 Can I have a unique sender reputation using a shared IP?

-Yes, you can!
-ISP filters have started moving towards reviewing several other factors around sender reputation; for example, many ISP's now measure domain reputation, URL reputation and authenticated domain reputation (DKIM and SPF records.
+Yes.
+ISP filters have started reviewing several other factors around sender reputation; for example, many ISPs now measure domain reputation, URL reputation, and sender authentication through DKIM and SPF records.
 Our article about staying out of the spam folder is an excellent resource about how to get your emails to the inbox.
 Learn more

 What is one of the most important aspects as a sender on a shared IP?

 List hygiene is extremely important on a shared IP.
-Every subscriber must have provided opt-in (double opt-in is best), unsubscribes/abuse complaints and hard bounces should be suppressed immediately, and absolutely no purchased, rented or borrowed lists.
+Every subscriber must have provided opt-in consent (double opt-in is best), unsubscribes/abuse complaints and hard bounces should be suppressed immediately, and absolutely no purchased, rented or borrowed lists.

-As an ESP, how does WordFly monitor shared IP's?
+As an ESP, how does WordFly monitor shared IPs?

-All WordFly IP's are monitored by our deliverability team.
+All WordFly IPs are monitored by our deliverability team.
 We are the first to be alerted if there are any deliverability issues, such as a block on the IP address or ISP rejection.
 Our team investigates all issues immediately and follows up with the sender to resolve the issue as soon as possible.

 Should we consider using a dedicated IP?

 It’s an investment worth considering for some senders.
-Read our article on sending with a dedicated IP to learn more.
+Learn more